 The fintech revolution has led to significant disruption in the financial services and banking sector.
-Through lower cost, fast development, use of better technology, and superior customer experiences, fintechs operating in every banking area have impacted the way banks innovate and customers bank.
+Through lower cost, fast development, use of better technology, and superior customer experiences, fintechs have impacted the way banks innovate and customers bank.
 For more information on what incumbent institutions can learn from fintechs, read our ‘The growing pains of fintech start-ups’ blog.

-Regulatory risks every fintech should consider
+3 regulatory risks every fintech should know.

-Finding a future-proof solution to mitigate regulatory risk
+Finding a future-proof solution to mitigate regulatory risk.

-CX & UX Consultant for fintech and digital banking
+CX & UX Consultant for fintech and Digital Banking

 Connect with Meaghan on LinkedIn